-The goals of the Surface Ship Continuing Concept Formulation (CONFORM) program are the definition and evaluation of promising total ship concepts meeting operational needs of the future and the identification and assessment of advanced technologies needed to achieve these concepts.
+The goals of the Surface Ship Continuing Concept Formulation (CONFORM) program are the definition and evaluation of promising total ship concepts meeting Operational needs of the future and the identification and assessment of advanced technologies needed to achieve these concepts.
 CONFORM is an exploratory ship design study program, the objectives of which were approved by OPNAV in 1980.
 The program gives the U.S. Navy a look at future (15 to 25 years) total ship concepts which are intended to contribute to long range material force level planning by providing a design study baseline from which Tentative Operational Requirements (TOR) can be developed by OPNAV.
 The CONFORM Program also provides guidance to R&D planners by identifying advanced technologies and assessing the R&D needed to achieve advanced ship system concepts.
 The program continually develops information useful to OPNAV and NAVSEA in focusing decisions for pursuing promising ship concepts and innovative technologies which can meet future U.S. Navy mission needs.
-The structured approach used by the CONFORM Program is intended to allow R&D tasks to be completed in a time frame compatible with future ship acquisition.
+The structured approach used by the CONFORM Program is intended to albw R&D tasks to be completed in a lime frame compatible with future ship acquisition.
+The CONFORM Program Manager is John F. Freund, SEA OSR.
+The Technical Director for CONFORM is Lt.
+Commander Neil C. Bourgeois, SEA 501TA, and can be contacted at (202) 692-8156.

 The CONFORM program is primarily a future-ship feasibility design study program with approximately 60% of funding allocated to development of Ship Feasibility Design Studies.
 Each year four to seven mission areas are addressed by the development of alternative ship design solutions.
-Products are comprehensive design reports at the feasibility study level of detail.
-The CONFORM Program to date has generated and examined over 100 new Ship Feasibility Design Studies for more than 50 missions, including combatants, auxiliaries, and amphibious ships, using both conventional and advanced hull forms incorporating advanced technology subsystems.
+Products are comprehensive design reports at the feasibility besign Studies for more than 50 missions, including combatants. auxiliaries. and amphibious ships, using both conventional and advanced hull forms incorporating advanced technology subsystems.
 Table I-I provides a summary overview of the CONFORM Ship Feasibility Design Studies.
-The remaining 40% of the funding is spent on interpreting mission requirements, forecasting technology trends, performing generic design analysis and tool development, and assessing completed design studies.
+The remaining 40% of the funding is spent on Interpreting mission requirements. forecasting technology trends, performing generic design analysis and tool development, and assessing completed design studies.

-In the course of fulfilling the CONFORM Program objectives during the past nine years, over 200 separate documents have been produced.
-This CONFORM Program Bibliography and Document Abstracts Listing serves to catalog and reference the numerous CONFORM products so that this resource can be exploited by the ship designer and system technologist.
+In the course of fulfilling the CONFORM Program objectives during the past nine years, over 245 separate documents have been produced.
+This CONFORM Program Bibliography and Document Abstracts Listing serves to catalog and reference the numerous CONFORM products so that this resource can be utilized by the ship designer and system technologist.
 A bibliography of the CONFORM reports published to date is contained in Section II of this document.
-The reports are listed chronologically by date-of-issue under the categories of:
+The reports are listed chronologically by dateof-issue under the categories of:

-Program Documents Final Design Reports Draft Design Reports Design Reports In Preparation FY88 Designs Back-Up Studles For Design Reports Design Synthesis Tool Reports HM&E Technology Study/Survey Reports Combat System Technology Study/Survey Reports Cost Study Reports Design Assessment Reports
+- 2.1 Program Documents

+- 2.1 Final Design Reports

+- 2.3 Draft Design Reports

+- 2.4 Design Reports In Preparation

+- 2.5 FY88 Designs

+- 2.6 Back-Up Studies For Design Reports

+- 2.7 Design Analysis and Synthesis Tool Reports

+- 2.8 HM&E Technology Study/Survey Reports

+- 2.9 Combat System Technology Study/Survey Reports

+- 2.10 Cost Study Reports

+- 2.11 Design Assessment Reports

-The bibliography comprises the report Title, Author, Date, Security Classification, NAVSEA TN Number, SEA 501 Ship Design Technical File (SDTF) Accession Number, Defense Technology Information (DTIC) Number, and National Technical Information Service (NTIS) Number.
+The bibliography lists the report Title, Author, Date, Security Classification, NAVSEA TN Number, SEA 501 Ship Design Technical File (SDTF) Accession Number, Defense Technology Information (DTIC) Number, and National Technical Information Service (NTIS) Number.

 All CONFORM documents are available from the SEA 501 Ship Design Technical File (SDTF) library (drafts may not be available).
 A limited number of hard copies can be produced for distribution and may be requested by SDTF number (ACC #).
-For further information, SDTF Manager Steve Viscidi, may be contacted at (202) 692-9592.
+For further information, SDTF Manager Steve Viscicfi. may be mntacted at (202) 692-8160.